polterguy/magic/README.md

 * [AINIRO, ChatGPT based Chatbots](https://ainiro.io/contact-us#demo)
 * [Sign up for a DIY ChatGPT website chatbot](https://ainiro.io/blog/how-to-get-chatgpt-on-your-website)

+## Low-Code

+In addition the its OpenAI and ChatGPT features, Magic is also a complete Low-Code software development platform.
+You can read more about Magic's internals [here](https://polterguy.github.io).

 ## License

 **TL;TR** - You can create closed source applications with Magic, but you can _not_ close Magic itself.